One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 - Keep a close eye on your drink- Make sure nobody slips anything in.
 Both men and women need to be cautious of this for a variety of reasons.

 - Don’t get too friendly with anyone you meet in the bar- The bar is an excellent place to meet local people.
 Just use your best judgment.
 Most people you meet are genuinely friendly and just want to chat.
+Some are criminals searching for a target.

 - Stick to more crowded or mainstream bars when you are alone- You don’t want to be the only foreigner in a rough local bar.
 99% of the time it will be fine but you don’t want to go where you’re not welcome.
+If you’re going alone, stick to safer mainstream establishments.

 The thought of going out alone seems kind of depressing at first but it can be good fun if you have the right mindset.
 I’ve met some real characters at local bars.
 As long as you take the above-listed precautions, you’ll stay perfectly safe.